pettarin/glyphIgo/README.md

   --compact             compact lookup output (Unicode character, name, and
                         codepoint only)
+  --exact               use exact Unicode lookup (default) --exclude             exclude the characters in EBOOK or PLAIN from the
+                        output
-  --exact               use exact Unicode lookup (default) --full                full lookup output (default) --heuristic           use heuristic Unicode lookup --idpf                use IDPF obfuscation algorithm (default)
+  --full                full lookup output (default) --heuristic           use heuristic Unicode lookup --idpf                use IDPF obfuscation algorithm (default)